Geometric Phase in Quantum Synchronization: Geometric phase of a dephasing qubit

 \section{Geometric phase of a dephasing qubit}

 In this appendix, we demonstrate the convergence of the numerical algorithm introduced in Sec.~\ref{sec:NumericalAlgorithm} of the main text on a simple analytically solvable example.
-Tong \emph{et al.}~\cite{Tong2004} considered the GP of a two-level system subject to pure dephasing, defined by the quantum master equation
+Tong \emph{et al.}~\cite{Tong2004} considered the GP of a two-level system subject to pure dephasing, defined by the QME

 where $\hat{\sigma}_z$ denotes the Pauli $z$-matrix.
 Starting in the initial state

 where $\hat{\boldsymbol{\sigma}} = (\hat{\sigma}_x, \hat{\sigma}_z, \hat{\sigma}_z)^\top$ denotes the vector of Pauli matrices and $\vec{r} = (\sin \theta_0, 0, \cos \theta_0)^\top$, the GP at time $\tau > 0$ is given by